 Moza Racing Steering Wheels

-Moza’s wheel range has expanded considerably.
-The Vision GS ($699) with its built-in display is the standout for GT racing, whilst the FSR2 ($649) is a proper carbon fibre formula wheel for open-wheel enthusiasts.
-At the top end, the Essenza SCV12 ($1,299) is a Lamborghini-licensed wheel, and the Porsche Mission R ($1,299) is currently on pre-order.
+The Vision GS ($699) with its built-in display is the GT racing standout.
+FSR2 ($649) is a proper carbon fibre formula wheel.
+Top of the range right now: the Lamborghini-licensed Essenza SCV12 ($1,299) and the Porsche Mission R, currently $599.99 (down from $799.99 – that’s a chunky $200 cut, worth noting if it’s been on your shortlist).

 Moza Racing Pedals